equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

         - name: http
           port: 5000
 ```
+An alternative to this is to use the `dockerfileName` setting of the component.

 ### `image`

-An alternative configuration of a component could be to use a publicly available image, which won't trigger any build of the component. `image` config cannot be used in conjunction with the `src` or the `dockerfileName` config.
+An alternative configuration of a component could be to use a publicly available image, this will not trigger any build of the component.
 An example of such a configuration would be:

 ```yaml
 spec: